sympiler/nasoq/README.md

 make
 ```

-A quick script for building and running NASOQ is provided in `buildALL.ah`
+A quick script for building and running NASOQ is provided in `buildALL.ah`.
-that you can run it as following:
+You need to first correct paths to libraries and then you can run it as following:
 ```bash
 bash buildAll.sh
 ```